-There may be shallow sinkholes in this area and the surface streams will generally lose their water to the subsurface.
+There are some shallow sinkholes in this area and the surface streams will generally lose their water to the subsurface.
 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
-The estimated land area (approximately 288 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 295 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, RK&K Engineers, used an interim 2000 feet fixed radius delineation.
 This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.

-Physical Integrity of Well or Spring
+Physical Integrity of well or spring

-Well/Spring Name Source Integrity Well 1 Constructed to Standard
+Well/Spring Name Source Integrity

+Well 1 Constructed to Standard

+Well 2 Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+The State has determined that Well #1 is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+Well #2 has not been tested.